induktio/thinker/Details.md

 47. Modify Mind Control probe action to only subvert units inside the base and not on adjacent tiles to balance for the relatively cheap cost for this action.
 48. Modify Total Thought Control probe action to not set silently "want revenge" or "shall betray" flags which usually made the AI sneak attack.
 This action can be still used to subvert bases without declaring war but it applies a notable diplomatic penalty between the factions.
 49. Base production picker will not show Paradise Garden as buildable if the base already has Punishment Sphere.
 50. Clinical Immortality provides one extra talent per base instead of two as mentioned in the manual.
+This change is enabled as part of the rewritten psych routines (base_psych).
 51. Fix issue where terrain detail display on the world map showed incorrect mineral output for aquatic factions.
 52. Fix monolith energy to not be limited by tile yield restrictions in the early game.
 This limitation did not apply on monolith nutrients/minerals.
 53. Fix base tile energy output being inconsistent when SE Economy value is between 3 and 4.